quintel/documentation/docs/main/intro.md

 ![The ETM interface](/img/docs/etm.png)

-ETM Info is created to aid (new) users and contributors to understand and use the ETM.
-You can find the following topics within ETM Info:
+The ETM documentation is created to aid (new) users and contributors to understand and use the ETM.
+You can find the following topics within this documentation:

 ### 1. User Manual
 Shows you how to use the ETM.